Nate Lowe Preview, Player Props: Rangers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.02 team ERA that ranks 12th among all MLB pitching staffs.
+- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.05).

-- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (153 total, 1.3 per game).
+- Brewers pitchers combine to surrender 155 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- Woodruff (2-1) takes the mound for the Brewers in his fifth start of the season.
-He has a 1.99 ERA in 22 2/3 innings pitched, with 26 strikeouts.
+- Peralta goes for his 10th win when he gets the start for the Brewers, his 24th of the season.
+He is 9-8 with a 4.01 ERA and 157 strikeouts in 128 2/3 innings pitched.

-- His most recent appearance came on Saturday against the Chicago White Sox, when the righty went 6 1/3 innings, surrendering two earned runs while allowing four hits.
+- In his last time out on Sunday against the Chicago White Sox, the right-hander threw six scoreless innings while surrendering four hits.

-- The 30-year-old has put together a 1.99 ERA and 10.3 strikeouts per nine innings across four games this season, while allowing a batting average of .188 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.